 Being able to understand the relationship between these 3 food manufacturing KPIs can be a major asset to any food business.
 Details regarding throughput, downtime, and yield paint a very rich picture of overall performance.

-Yield and throughput are two of the top food manufacturing KPI’s.
-These two metrics provide a deeper look at what is being produced and how quickly/efficiently a food manufacturer is producing it.
+Yield and throughput are two of the top food manufacturing KPIs.
+These two metrics provide a deeper look at what is being produced and how quickly and efficiently a food manufacturer is producing it.

 Being able to identify bottlenecks and issues with specific parts of factory floor operations offer the powerful ability to make adjustments to the way a certain shift or machine operates to increase throughput and OEE.

 Yield is a great determiner of performance for food manufacturers as well.
-Understanding how different parts of the business effect yield can give food manufacturers awareness in how different machines or staff members may be affecting overall production.
+Understanding how different parts of the business affect yield can give food manufacturers awareness of how different machines or staff members may be affecting overall production.

 The key to measuring both of these KPIs for food manufacturers is being able to identify inconsistencies.
-Understanding when certain machine cells or production lines are producing inaccurate or highly-flawed yields is vital to being able to deliver on time and fill orders.
+Understanding when certain machine cells or production lines are producing inaccurate or highly flawed yields are vital to being able to deliver on time and fill orders.

 Additionally, the ability to produce accurately to schedule is directly correlated with less waste.
 Inefficient or inconsistent yield or throughput almost always means more waste (cost).